 Katie and I were probably a pair of young brunette bimbos or otherwise known as “Drongo Sheilas” when it came to Aborigines.
 We just thought they lived in makeshift campsites on the land.
 Whilst this isn’t totally naive and some do, not all do.

-The following day I went off to my pre-booked tour of the dessert by camel.
+The following day I went off to my pre-booked tour of the desert by camel.
 This was going to be yet another unique experience.

 Needless to say, things started to get interesting or at least for the couple sat on the front camel.